 What is the COVID-19 vaccination progress for Japan so far?

-As of May 19, 2021, over 1.5 million shots have been administered to seniors over the age of 65 years and almost 6 million shots for health workers.
+As of June 16, 2021, over 15 million shots have been administered to seniors over the age of 65 years and Over 9 million shots for health workers.

 Where can you get the COVID-19 vaccine?

 Eligibles can be vaccinated at local hospitals and clinics.
 To search for facilities for vaccination in your local area, please visit this website (Japanese only).
 Currently, the Self-Defense Forces have also set up mass vaccination sites for residents in the Greater Tokyo Area and Greater Osaka Area.

 As for Tokyo, the mass vaccination sites will start operating from May 24, and reservations start from May 17.
 For more information regarding mass vaccination sites in Tokyo, please visit here (Japanese only).